All Products

 url STRING COMMENT 'url',

-protocol STRING COMMENT 'The version number of HTTP',
+protocol STRING COMMENT 'The HTTP version number',

 referer STRING COMMENT 'The source URL',